 For assistance in calculating the PTE for a facility, please see the Potential to Emit Guidelines web page.
 Additionally, prior to 2015, the initial or renewal Title V application for the facility will have information on the facility wide PTE and can be found in the Title V Applications Online website.

-NOTE: Facilities identified by the Air Protection Branch (APB) as those that might need to participate in the Calendar Year 2018 emissions inventory should have received information about the process in the mail between February and March 2019.
+NOTE: Facilities identified by the Air Protection Branch (APB) as those that might need to participate in the Calendar Year 2019 emissions inventory should have received information about the process in the mail in April 2020.

 NOTE: Facilities whose NOx and/or VOC actual emissions are greater than 25 tons per year are required to submit an annual Emissions Statement if they are located in the following counties: Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Newton, Paulding, Rockdale, Spalding, and Walton.
 For additional information, go to the Emissions Statement webpage.

 If you have trouble accessing the GECO system or the EPA CDX platform, please contact Jing Wang in the APB Emissions and Control Strategies Unit at (404)363-7137 or by email at firstname.lastname@example.org